John Geddert

 John Gerald Geddert (December 21, 1957 – February 25, 2021) was an American artistic gymnastics coach, who was a head coach of the gold-medal 2012 U.S. women's Olympic team and regular coach of team member Jordyn Wieber.
 He retired when suspended by USA Gymnastics in 2018 after being implicated in the USA Gymnastics sex abuse scandal centered on his long-time associate Larry Nassar.
-Geddert died by suicide in 2021, shortly after being charged with 24 criminal charges, including 20 counts of human trafficking of a minor, one count each of first-degree criminal sexual assault, second-degree criminal sexual assault involving a minor, and lying to a police officer.
+Geddert committed suicide in 2021, shortly after being charged with 24 criminal charges, including 20 counts of human trafficking of a minor, one count each of first-degree criminal sexual assault, second-degree criminal sexual assault involving a minor, and lying to a police officer.

 Gymnastics clubs

 From 1984, Geddert was head coach at Great Lakes Gymnastics Club in Lansing, Michigan, where he first worked with Larry Nassar.
 In 1988, Geddert was named Male Coach of the Year for the United States Gymnastic Federation in Michigan.
 He won the Federation's Regional Coach of the Year award in 1990 and 1991.
 He was later fired from Great Lakes Gymnastics Club.
 In 1996, Geddert founded the Twistars USA Gymnastics Club in Dimondale.
 The club has a back room, where Nassar regularly treated and sexually molested young female athletes.
 In 2018, Geddert handed over ownership and management of the gym to his wife, Kathryn, in the wake of the Nassar sex abuse scandal.